astropy/astropy/docs/development/pd/contributing.rst

 This changes your working branch from ``main`` to the ``shiny-new-feature`` branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to pandas.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to astropy.
 You can have many feature branches and switch in between them using the ``git checkout`` command.

 When you want to update the feature branch with changes in main after